KaminoSec/secnotes/_ctfs/proving_grounds_play_linux/dc_1.md

 ## 80 | HTTP

-Running Drupo version 7 so we immediately try _Drupalgeddon2_.
+Running Drupal version 7 so we immediately try _Drupalgeddon2_.

 # Exploitation